Emulation of stochastic simulators using generalized lambda models: Application examples

-Experimental designs of various size $N \in \acc{250;500;1,000;2,000;4,000}$ are investigated to study the convergence of the proposed method.
-Each scenario is run 50 times with independent experimental designs to account for statistical uncertainty in the random design.
+Experimental designs of various size $N \in \acc{250;500;1{,}000;2{,}000;4{,}000}$ are investigated to study the convergence of the proposed method.
+Each scenario is run 50 times with independent experimental designs to account for statistical uncertainty in the random design for GLaM and KCDE.
+For GP, $N$ corresponds to the total number of model runs.
+We repeat 10 times for each value of $N$ (i.e., 10 heteroskedastic Gaussian processes are built using the same number of model runs).
 As a consequence, error estimates for each $N$ are represented by box plots.